BEagle1984/silverback/docs/index.md

 > The v4 documentation is still browsable here: [silverback-messaging.net/v4](/v4)

 > [!Important]
-> v5 is in beta and the documentation is still being updated.
-Some sections may be incomplete or not fully aligned with the latest API.
+> The documentation update for v5 is still in progress.
+Some sections may be missing or incomplete.
+Please notify us if you find any mistake or inconsistency.

 Silverback is a message bus and broker integration library for .NET.
 It is designed to simplify event-driven architectures and asynchronous messaging, with first-class support for **Apache Kafka** and **MQTT**.